franburstall/franburstall.github.io/_posts/2022-06-19-org-capture-for-jekyll.md

 layout: post
 title: Org capture for Jekyll posts
 tags: emacs jekyll
-excerpt: Org capture is your friend, even when writing markdown
+description: Org capture is your friend, even when writing markdown
 ---

 Jekyll is kind of particular about the format of filenames